 Country cuisine is based on meat, all kinds of noodles (Käsespätzle), and potatoes.
 If these aren’t your favorites (neither are they mine), think twice before going to Austria.
 Bread, coffee, and cakes are very popular and can be found everywhere.

 Despite the variety of food in Austria, you still will see people eating Wiener Schnitzel and fries almost every second day.

-It depends where you come from.
+It depends on where you come from.
 It might be better or worse.
-In Austria, most employees pay between 42% and 48% of their income in tax.
+In Austria, most employees pay between 42% and 48% of their income in taxes.
 Many people experience shock while paying this amount to the state, but they get used to it with time.

 Taxes rates rise with income and get very high, very quickly.
 For all who earn less than 31,000 EUR – a tax rate of 35% is applicable, which isn’t that bad.

 Read more about salaries and taxes in Austria here.

 Smoking is permitted in cafes, restaurants, and bars in Austria.
 Many people use this opportunity, but it might be the worst place to be if you hate smoking.
 Or you can avoid smoky places like this by going out less.

 The Alps are one of the highlights in Austria.
 If you don’t enjoy skiing or snowboarding, you might be missing out on important social activities for Austrians.